 If you’ve been to Peru, you probably understand why it’s such a sought-after destination, but if you haven’t, below is a short list of reasons why you should consider a visit to this incredible country!

 - It can be a family-friendly foreign destination!
-Our brand new Peru Family: Machu Picchu tour was designed to allow kids as young as seven to experience the cultural wonders of Peru without making mom or dad worry about which activities are age appropriate.
+Our Peru Family: Machu Picchu tour was designed to allow kids as young as seven to experience the cultural wonders of Peru without making mom or dad worry about which activities are age appropriate.

 - Two words: Machu Picchu.
 This World Heritage Site is one of the most famous archaeological sites in the world.
 It’s shrouded by mystery – no one knows exactly why it was built – but more than 75,000 people a year make the trip to see “The Lost City.”
 The most epic part of the trip?
 Arriving by foot, and note, it’s no longer possible to visit by yourself.
 All tourists must have a guide or be a part of a group (like ours)!